awsdocs/elastic-beanstalk-samples/configuration-files/aws-provided/resource-configuration/README.md

 ### autoscaling-cloudwatch-group-metrics.config
 Configures your environment's Auto Scaling Group to send group metrics to Amazon CloudWatch at 1-minute intervals.

-### autoscaling-memory-utlization.config
+### autoscaling-memory-utilization-cwagent.config
-This configuration file will create custom cloudwatch metrics along with alarms to monitor memory usage of EC2 instances and Trigger auto-scale events based on cloud watch alarms.
-You can find more information about custom monitoring script here: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers-cw.html#customize-containers-cw-update-roles
+This configuration file will create custom CloudWatch metrics and alarms to monitor memory usage of EC2 instances and trigger auto scaling events.
+You can find more information about configuring the CloudWatch agent here: https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/customize-containers-cw.html#customize-containers-cw-update-roles

 ### autoscaling-memory-utlization-AL1.config
 *NOTE: This configuration file only applies to environments running on Amazon Linux AMI (preceding Amazon Linux 2).
 For a configuration file that works with Amazon Linux 2 or later, see configuration file: [autoscaling-memory-utlization.config](autoscaling-memory-utlization.config).*